Explosion247/makers_models/makers_models/README.md

 fix - after speeking to my teacher, he was able to point out what variable i should be using which was object_list.

 error - when on heroku, atempting to log in would cause google to flag a Dangerious page claiming the website was phishing for imformation

+fix - this has fixed its self with later deployment, i am unsure about why as this did not appear when hosting locally

 errors - when trying to submit a comment it would come up with 'ReviewModel' object is not iterable